-When professional football player Fred Hill’s three-year-old daughter, Kim, was diagnosed with leukemia, Fred and his family spent time sleeping in waiting rooms and eating from vending machines.
+When professional football player Fred Hill’s three-year-old daughter Kim was diagnosed with leukemia, the Hill family spent time sleeping in waiting rooms and eating from hospital vending machines.
 The Hills decided to create a place for families to receive the physical and emotional support they needed to care for sick children- without the high cost of hotel rooms.
 After consulting Dr. Audrey Evans, the head of pediatric oncology at Children’s Hospital of Philadelphia, Fred rallied support from Leonard Tose, owner of the Philadelphia Eagles, Jim Murray, the Eagles’ general manager, and Ed Rensi, the McDonald’s regional manager, to open the first Ronald McDonald House in Philadelphia, PA in 1974.

-Forty years later, there are over 350 Ronald McDonald Houses in 52 countries and regions; providing over 10,000 bedrooms for families and supporting over 3 million families each year.
+Almost fifty years later, there are over 380 Ronald McDonald Houses in 45 countries and regions: providing over 10,000 bedrooms for families and supporting over 3 million families each year.

-Ronald McDonald House Charities® of the Piedmont Triad (RMHCPT) was founded by a group of parents whose children were being treated for cancer at Brenner Children’s Hospital.
-The effort was led by Dick and Penny Latham.
-The Lathams moved to Winston-Salem after commuting from Burlington, NC, while their son, Alan, was being treated for cancer.
-When Alan passed away in 1980 at three years old, Dick and Penny asked his physician, Dr. Patterson, what they could do to help other families and honor Alan.
+Ronald McDonald House Charities® of the Piedmont Triad (RMHCPT) was founded by a group of parents whose children were receiving and/or who had received cancer treatments at Brenner Children’s Hospital.
+The effort was led by Dick and Penny Latham who moved to Winston-Salem while their son Alan received treatments for cancer.
+When Alan passed away in 1980 at three years old, Dick and Penny asked his physician, Dr. Richard Patterson, what they could do to help other families and honor Alan.
 Out of the conversations that followed, our House was born.

 - Latham family founded RMHCPT, formerly Ronald McDonald House of Winston-Salem, in memory of their son Alan